Some posts contain compensated links. Please read this disclaimer for more info.

 Airport parking in Pula is probably the cheapest in Croatia.
 After the initial free 15 minutes, the first 3 hours are charged at just 5 kuna each, 2 kuna thereafter.
 Cash and credit card payments are allowed, but contact the airport information if paying by card.
 More information about airport parking here.

 Before the pandemic, Pula was beint served by the following airlines – easyJet, Croatia Airlines, BRA, Transavia, Volotea, SAS, Jet2.com, Lufthansa, British Airways, CityJet, Thompson, RyanAir, TradeAir, AirSerbia, ArkeFly, Swiss, Eurowings, Norwegian, Globus, Finnair, Aer Lingus and SilverAir.

 As one would expect for such a busy tourist airport, there is plenty of choice for renting a car on arrival.
 There are no less than 16 car rental companies at the airport – choose the one to suit you.

 Two of the most popular destinations from Pula Airport are Rovinj and Poreč, and the good news is that both are available by shuttle bus transfer.
-If you need a private transfer organising, contact us at [email protected]
+Looking for a fast, reliable and trouble-free transfer to or from Pula Airport?
+Contact TC transfer partner Adriatic Transfers for your one-stop solution.

 Pula offers a live feed service for information on arrivals, so you can track the progress of your loved ones before setting out to collect them.
 Follow the arrivals live updates here.